codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-6.md

 In this tutorial we'll be discussing how to configure the homepage layout by using the options exposed by the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) which comes with the installation of [VuePress](https://vuepress.vuejs.org/) and is designed for technical documentation.
 Along with the homepage the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) also allows customization for the navbar, sidebar, search box, etc. We'll discuss those customizations in more detail in future tutorials.

 Before moving on to the homepage layout, we're going to first describe what a theme is.
 If you remember from the [VuePress Tutorial 2 - Why Use VuePress?](/vuepress-tutorial-2) post, a [VuePress](https://vuepress.vuejs.org/) theme allows you to control how your project is structured.
 Within a theme you are able to create directories that handle <span class="post-term-one">global components</span>, <span class="post-term-one">components</span>, <span class="post-term-one">layouts</span>, <span class="post-term-one">styles</span>, and <span class="post-term-one">templates</span>.
-You can also create files for <span class="post-term-one">theme configurations</span> and <span class="post-term-one">app level enhancements</span>.
+You can also create files for <span class="post-term-one">theme configuration</span> and <span class="post-term-one">app level enhancements</span>.
 So, a theme handles all of the layout and interactivity details for your site.

 Now that we have a good understanding of what a theme is, let's move on to configuring the homepage layout.

 ## Homepage Layout

-To see the homepage layout in action you can take a look at the homepages of [VuePress](https://vuepress.vuejs.org/) and the [Code Monkeys Blog](/).
+To see the homepage layout in action you can take a look at the homepages of  the [VuePress](https://vuepress.vuejs.org/) site and the [Code Monkeys Blog](/).

 ::: tip Using a Custom Theme
 Since the options being used for the homepage are provided by the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html), they may be different if you're [using a custom theme](https://vuepress.vuejs.org/theme/using-a-theme.html).